sarsavira/SQAwrittenChallenge/README.md

 | cors | query | string | CORS support for entry ("yes", "no", or "unknown") | No |
 | category | query | string | return entries of a specific category | No |

+### **GET** /categories
+List all categories
-> For categories like "Science & Math" which have a space and an ampersand, the query is simply the first word.
+For categories like "Science & Math" which have a space and an ampersand, the query is simply the first word.
 Using "Science & Math" as an example, the correct query would be `category=science`

-### **GET** /categories

-*List all categories*
+*end of his github repo*
 ---

 >ok, now we know hot to send request to GET.
 Let me introduce you to postman.
 Here we acknowledge that GET requests are used to retrieve information from the given URL.